-- Add the milk, vanilla extract and zest and beat together.
+- Add the milk, orange or lemon juice, vanilla extract and zest and beat together.
 Stop and scrape the bottom and sides of the mixing bowl.
 Continue mixing for a couple of minutes until batter is smooth.

 - Fold the chopped ginger into the batter and divide between the prepared cake tins.

 - Bake for 20-25 minutes until a skewer inserted in the centre comes out clean.
 Cool completely before frosting.

 - Make the frosting.
 Whip the double cream and icing sugar (using your stand mixer) till you have soft peaks.
 Transfer to another bowl.